-We’ll take a look at managing these steps in your SharePoint Project Management Template in more detail in the next article.
+We’ll take a look at tasks and documents in more detail in the next article.
 If you want to skip ahead, Chapter 3 of our online guide, How to Use SharePoint for Project Management, has everything you need to plan the project!

 3. Create a Collaborative Project Site

 This step is critical to successful collaborative project management.
 A project site acts as a single source of truth, making it easy for the team and stakeholders to know what has happened and what needs to happen so they are empowered to help you deliver and manage the project.

 SharePoint is a great tool for collaboration but it takes time to configure a basic site for project management.
 The Free SharePoint Project Management Template provides key project management capabilities straight out of the box, including:

 - The project homepage with key project metrics, status icons, and ‘Tasks by Status’ chart